- What are the required documents for a Personal Loan?

 Yes.
 In order to do this, you will go through the normal application process.
 In addition, we require a letter from the Bank bank where your loan is stating the outstanding balance of your loan that is required to be settled.
 Standard Chartered Bank will pay this amount directly to the Bank from the proceeds of your new loan.

 - What is the security or collateral for this loan?

 This loan is unsecured.
 All that we require is for you to receive your salaries and allowances through Standard Chartered Bank throughout the period of the loan.
-In addition, you are required to take out a mandatory credit insurance policy which will guarantee the repayment of the loan in the event of death or disability.
-The insurance premium is 0.5% per annum.

 - If I have a loan running, can I Top up if I require additional funds?

 Yes.
 This can be done 6 months from the date you took the initial loan.
 However, if you get a pay rise, you can also apply for a Top up immediately.
 A good repayment history is also required and we can work with you on this.

 - Can I pay down the loan before maturity?